Horses in warfare: Heavy-weight

 Large, heavy horses, weighing from 1500 to 2000 lb, the ancestors of today's draught horses, were used, particularly in Europe, from the Middle Ages onward.
 They pulled heavy loads like supply wagons and were disposed to remain calm in battle.
 Some historians believe they may have carried the heaviest-armoured knights of the Late Medieval Period, though others dispute this claim, indicating that the destrier, or knight's battle horse, was a medium-weight animal.
 It is also disputed whether the destrier class included draught animals or not.
-Breeds at the smaller end of the heavyweight category may have included the ancestors of the Percheron, agile for their size and physically able to manoeuvre in battle.
+Breeds at the smaller end of the heavyweight category may have included the ancestors of the Percheron, agile for their size and physically able to maneuver in battle.